streamanalyze/sa.documentation/README.md

 select r['Greeting']
 from Person p, Record r
 where name(p)='Tore' and pdata(p)=r;
-Notice that records and Amos II function are similar.
+Notice that records and sa.amos function are similar.
 The main difference is that records are dynamic in the sense that one can assign property values without any restrictions, while functions must be predefined by the schema.
 The problem with arbitrary properties is that there is no guarantee that users are actually being systematic when assigning new properties, while with schema-defined functions one gets a systematic naming of the properties.
 The user should be careful to choose the right data representation depending on the application.
 2.7 Data mining primitives

-Amos II Release 16 provides primitives for advanced analysis, aggregation, and visualizations of data collections.
+sa.amos provides primitives for advanced analysis, aggregation, and visualizations of data collections.
 This is useful for data mining applications, e.g. for clustering and identifying patterns in data collections.
 Primitives are provided for analyzing both unordered collections (bags) and ordered collections (vectors).
 Primitive functions are provided for grouping the result of queries, basic numerical vector functions, distance functions, and  statistical functions.
 The results of the analyzes can be visualized by calling an external data visualization package.
 2.7.1 Top-k queries

 The function topk() returns the top k elements in a bag: